meetwudi/uml-project/use-case/informDamagedPackage.md

 1. The delivery person records the damage or lost.
 2. The delivery person inputs the information to the system.
 3. The system sends the information to the logistics company.
-4. The system sends the information and an apology to the customer.
+4. The system sends the information and an apology to the customer by text message.